herasrobert/BoxMaster/README.md

-# Wuu-Lu
+# BoxMaster

-Wuu-Lu is a small 2d puzzle game where you controll a square.
-I made using C# and the Unity Game Engine (Framework).
+BoxMaster is a Android game made using the Unity Game Engine (Framework) and written in C#.
+Though it will run on Windows using the arrow keys, the control scheme is meant for a smart phone.
+It is a small 2d puzzle game where the player creates boxes to complete each level.

-Link to Executable Download: https://herasrobert.itch.io/wuu-lu
+Link to Executable Download: https://herasrobert.itch.io/boxmaster